ibm-cloud-docs/account/install-sw-private.md

 1. Click **Catalog** in the console menu bar.
 2. Select **My first catalog** from the list of catalogs.
 1. Click **Private** > **apache-two-instances**.
-1. Select a Kubernetes cluster, and enter a namespace value.
+1. Select a Kubernetes cluster and enter a namespace value.
 1. Click **Install** to install the Apache Helm chart.

 ### Success criteria